skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

-## Step 7: Write your Thesis
+## Step 7: Write your thesis

-Your problem set will be the core and main part of your Thesis.
+Your problem set will be the core and main part of your thesis.
 Many essential parts a thesis, like discussion of related literature, references, own discussion etc., can also be part of your problem set.
 (In the problem set, you may want to put some longer literature discussion in a footnote).
 Still you may add some extra aspects in your written thesis, e.g. discuss how you have designed your problem set and which problems you have encountered.

 Many existing problem sets also contain their thesis in the Github repositories, which can give you some idea, how you can create the thesis from your problem set.

-You can write your Thesis using Word, Latex, Latex via Lyx, or directly in a Markdown format.
+You can write your thesis using Word, Latex, Latex via Lyx, or directly in a Markdown format.
 When you create your interactive problem set with the command `create.ps(...)` a file with the ending `..._output_solution.Rmd` is created in your working directory.
 It contains a RMarkdown version of your solved problem set, which you can translate from RStudio to Latex or Word in order to easier include your problem set in your thesis.

 To create a Latex file add the following codes as first lines of the `..._output_solution.Rmd`